raj-ch017/raj-ch017.github.io/_pages/projects.md

 {% else %}

 <!-- Add custom description based on category -->
-{% if category == "work" %}
-  <p>This section contains projects related to work.</p>
-{% elsif category == "fun" %}
-  <p>One of my goals is to learn new things, using online resources like lectures from YouTube, MIT OCW, and courses from EdX and Coursera.
-This section will track that journey.</p>
-{% endif %}

 <!-- Display projects without categories -->

 {% assign sorted_projects = site.projects | sort: "importance" %}